gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 {{% note %}}
 Many devices do not support all four SPI modes.
 It is common (especially for slave devices) to only support two of the four modes.
 {{% /note %}}

+To give you an example of what it means for firmware, below is a screenshot of the SPI modes table from the [Microchip SAM D21 MCU datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/SAM-D21-DA1-Family-Data-Sheet-DS40001882H.pdf).
+We are lucky in this case, the SAMD21 microcontroller supports all four modes of operation.

+{{% figure src="microchip-sam-d21-spi-transfer-modes-table.png" width="800px" caption="Screenshot of the SPI modes table from the Microchip SAM D21 datasheet[^bib-microchip-samd21-datasheet]." %}}

 ### Can A Single Master Support Multiple SPI Modes On The Same Bus?